scenerystack/community/docs/reference/api/phet-core/interleave.md

 # interleave

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phet-core/blob/main/js/interleave.ts](https://github.com/phetsims/phet-core/blob/main/js/interleave.ts) for the most up-to-date information.

 ## Overview

 Returns a copy of an array, with generated elements interleaved (inserted in-between) every element.
 For example, if